CX-Box/cxbox-doc/docs/widget/fields/field/dictionary/dictionary.md

 `Dictionary` is a component that allows to select single value from dropdown.

 !!! tip
-    For dictionaries or slowly-growing entities, e.g. no more than 1000 values (all values are loaded in memory).
+    Use for dictionaries or slowly-growing entities, e.g. no more than 1000 values (all values are loaded in memory).
 Otherwise, use [inlinePickList](/widget/fields/field/inlinePickList/inlinePickList)

 ## Basics
 ### How does it look?